anthonychu/azure-functions-deno-worker/README.md

 ---

-> **Disclaimer:** This is not an official Microsoft project and it is not officially supported by Microsoft.
+> **Disclaimer:** This is a community open source project.
+No official support is provided by Microsoft.